oxylus-tech/django-caps/README.rst

     - Capability-based systems are ideal for distributed, decentralized, and microservices-based environments, where flexibility, delegation, and security are key.
     - ACL-based systems are better suited for traditional enterprise IT environments, where strict identity-based access control is needed.

+    This however still can be usable for object permissions by providing references for groups instead of users.